ja5087/react-decal-project-bearkeeper/README.md

 ### Division of Labor:

 1) Ja - Firebase integration, Implementing the Task List in courses, Fixing any bugs, implementing state management
-2) Priyans - Implementing the initial course addition system, Handling the CSS, Adding few functionalities in Tasks, Logo
+2) Priyans - Implementing the initial course addition system, initiation creation of files,  Handling the CSS, Adding functionalities in Tasks, Logo